singh1114/best/_posts/2018-12-04-the-roadmap-of-becoming-a-6-figure-copywriter-2019-updated.md

 This is one of the best ways to start small in the business of writing.
 Although it takes time and patience to get gigs when are new to these platforms.

 We recommend using [FreeLancer](https://www.freelancer.com/) or [UpWork](https://www.upwork.com/).

+[Airtasker is a freelancing website](https://www.airtasker.com/earn-money/) which can help you earn extra cash for you work.
+They have a whole section for writers.

 Most of the time, I have seen people sticking to their first time freelancer as they keep bringing the new gigs to the freelancing platforms.